Joseph of Cupertino: Life

-Finally, on 9 July 1657, Joseph was allowed to return to a Conventual community, being sent to the one in Osimo, where he soon died.
+Finally, on 9 July 1657, Joseph was allowed to return to a Conventual community, being sent to the one in Osimo, where he died on 18 September 1663.

-Joseph was beatified in 1753 and canonized in 1767.
+Joseph was beatified in 1753.
+On 16 July 1767, he was canonized by Pope Clement XIII.

 Reception

-It has been pointed out that alleged eyewitness reports of his levitations are unreliable as they are subject to gross exaggeration, or written two years after his death.
+Much of what is known of Joseph comes from testimonies contained in canonization inquests (processi) posthumously conducted from 1664 to 1695, when numerous witnesses were still alive.
+Inquests were used by his hagiographers, the earliest of which was composed by his confessor Roberto Nuti in 1678.
+Domenico Bernino, who claimed to witness an ecstasy, followed with his own work.
+By the time to Joseph’s beatification, hagiographies by Agelli and Pastrovicchi were also present.
+Alleged eyewitness reports of Joseph's levitations are noted to be subject to gross exaggeration, and often written years after his death.

 Robert D. Smith in his book Comparative Miracles (1965) suggested that Joseph performed feats similar to a gymnast.
 Smith noted that some of his alleged levitations "originate from a leap, and not from a prone or simple standing or kneeling position, the witnesses mistook a leap of a very agile man for levitation."

 Skeptical investigator Joe Nickell concluded that:

-Joseph’s most dramatic aerial traverses were launched by a leap—not by a simple slow rising while merely standing or kneeling—but, moreover, I find that they appear to have continued as just the sudden arcing trajectories that would be expected from bounding.
-They were never circuitous or spiraling flights like a bird’s.
-Invariably, Joseph’s propulsions began with a shout or scream, suggesting that he was not caused to leap by some force but chose to.
+Joseph's most dramatic aerial traverses were launched by a leap—not by a simple slow rising while merely standing or kneeling—but, moreover, I find that they appear to have continued as just the sudden arcing trajectories that would be expected from bounding.
+They were never circuitous or spiraling flights like a bird's.
+Invariably, Joseph's propulsions began with a shout or scream, suggesting that he was not caused to leap by some force but chose to.

-Human poisoning due to the consumption of rye bread made from ergot-infected grain was common in Europe in the Middle Ages.
-It was known to cause convulsion symptoms and hallucinations.
-British academic John Cornwell has suggested that Joseph had consumed rye bread (see ergot poisoning).
-According to Cornwell "Here, perhaps, lay the key to his levitations.
-After sampling his own loaves he evidently believed he was taking off."
+Carlos Eire, a historian of Early Modern history, finds it difficult to consign testimony of Joseph’s levitations to lies or mass hysteria.
+According to Eire, the levitations are so extreme trickery or illusionist contraptions are ruled out given the setting.
+The quantity and status of eyewitnesses, which included members of the upper class, make their accounts seem more credible, and Eire finds the evidence the testimony is genuine to be compelling, though admits the question of whether anyone actually flew cannot be addressed by historians.

+Patronage

+Saint Joseph of Cupertino is the patron saint of the city of Cupertino, the city of Osimo, aviation and pilots, astronauts, mental handicaps, examinations, and students.